Silviatulli/implicitgoals/README.md

 # About this branch

+`yacine_game_variants` is `yacine_overcooked` plus one thing: **walls**.
+Every grid game is now built on a grid of rooms joined by one-way doors, instead of an open board.
+Everything else — the pipeline, the five games, the four selection rules — comes from `yacine_overcooked` unchanged, and the branch is strictly ahead of it (one commit, nothing diverged).

+The reason is `|I|`, the size of the hypothesis space.
+On an open board a single trajectory can tour every bottleneck and come back, so Algorithm 1 always returns exactly one maximally achievable subset: `|I| = 1` on 40 seeds out of 40, whatever the obstacle layout.
+With one hypothesis there is nothing to ask about, and every selection rule is being compared on a problem with no questions in it.
+One-way doors make the room grid a DAG — going through a door commits, and the routes not taken become unreachable — so several subsets can be maximal at once.
+See the *Add more variants of the games* item below for what that actually bought, measured.

-I'm trying to write a unified version of the codebase — redundant files and dead code deleted, only what the experiments actually use remains.
+`yacine_overcooked` itself is the unified version of the codebase — redundant files and dead code deleted, only what the experiments actually use remains.

 Two-stage split:
 1. **Game modules** implement physics only, and output determinized